Jo Heims

-Life and career
+Biography

 Jo Heims was born in Philadelphia on January 15, 1930.
 She worked as a model, dancer, and fashion illustrator and moved to California in the 1950s to become a writer in show business.
 Heims was first credited as a production secretary on the science fiction movie Missile to the Moon in 1958.
 She worked primarily as a secretary throughout the next decade while writing and selling screenplays on the side.
 Heims received writing credits in television and movies in a wide range of genres for both independent and major film studios.
-These include the crime drama The Girl in Lovers Lane, the horror feature The Devil's Hand, the western Navajo Run, and the Elvis Presley musical Double Trouble.
+These include the crime drama The Girl in Lovers Lane, the horror feature The Devil's Hand, the western Navajo Run, and the musical Double Trouble.

 While working at Universal Pictures, Heims crossed paths with and befriended Clint Eastwood, then an up-and-coming actor.
 By the late 1960s, Eastwood had achieved international fame as a western-action star and began directing his own films.
 Heims drafted a 60-page screenplay for Play Misty for Me, a psychological thriller that would soon become Eastwood's directorial debut.
 The plot follows a radio disc jockey who becomes a stalking victim of an obsessed, female fan.
 Heims based the latter character on a woman she knew after it was suggested to her by an acquaintance.
 Although he initially optioned the script, Eastwood encouraged Heims to sell it to Universal when she received a larger offer.
 The company shelved the project, so when Eastwood later signed a three-picture contract with Universal, he regained the screenplay and had it revised by Dean Riesner.
 Play Misty for Me was released in 1971, the year Eastwood also took the title role in the crime thriller Dirty Harry.
 Heims contributed to the story of the latter film, but she received no screen credit.